 2.4 Northern Ireland

-In Northern Ireland legislation on tackling climate change is comparatively sparse.
-During 2021 two Climate Change Bills have been presented to the Northern Ireland Assembly, both setting out frameworks to mitigate the effects of future climate change.
+In Northern Ireland, legislation on tackling climate change has taken longer to come forward.
+After consideration of two Climate Change Bills through 2021, the Northern Ireland Assembly passed its first climate change legislation in June 2022.